QuixoteSystems/cardano-leader-slot/README.md

 git pull
 ```

-- Make sure that you have the last version of Koios Python [https://github.com/cardano-community/koios-python] running:
+- Make sure that you have the last version of [Koios Python](https://github.com/cardano-community/koios-python) installed:
 ```
 pip install koios-python -U
 ```